Easy Baked Rice Recipe

 Ingredients Needed

-Uncooked White Rice – Long grain rice is best.
+Uncooked white rice – Long grain rice is best.
 Do not use minute rice or wild rice.

 Butter – I prefer butter for this but you can use olive oil too.